zhutmost/lsq-net/README.md

 Recently they released a new version [v3](https://arxiv.org/pdf/1902.08153v3.pdf), which fixed some typos in the v2 version.

 My implementation generally follows the v2 version, except for the following points.

-### Quantization of the First and Last Layers

-The authors quantize the first convolution layer and the last fully-connected layer to 8-bit fixed-point numbers.
-However, their description is not clear.
-Due to the normalization in the input image preprocessing stage, the input of the first layer may be negative, so it cannot be applied to the activation quantizer in the original paper.
-Therefore, please handle the first layer carefully.
-In my case, I put it in `quan.excepts` to avoid quantization.

 ### Initial Values of the Quantization Step Size